llllvvuu/paperfax-contracts/README.md

 ```
 sh testnet.sh
 ```
-The last line printed out is the contract address.
-TODO: print this into a file for the frontend to consume
+This will write the deployed contract address to `contract.txt`.

 To do both: `dapp build && sh testnet.sh`